Chemical PeelExfoliación Química

 May cause permanent skin lightening.

-May leave lines of demarcation.
+May leave lines.

 Recovery may be slow and complete healing may take several months.